offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Text can be placed on a model, extruded from a model, indented on to a model, or placed as a standalone extruded model on its own.

-To generate standalone text, in the Prepare screen's 3D viewport, click the text shape tool in the Prepare screen's toolbar (button 14, keyboard shortcut T).
-Text wil show up in the middle of the build plate on the 3D viewport along with a pop-up where the text and its settings (e.g., font parameters) can be changed.
+To generate text as a standalone model, in the Prepare screen's 3D viewport, click the text shape tool in the Prepare screen's toolbar (button 14, keyboard shortcut T).
+Text will show up in the middle of the build plate on the 3D viewport along with a pop-up where the text and its settings (e.g., font parameters) can be changed.

 All parameters in the pop-up should be self explanatory, with the exception of **Angle**. **Angle** is the rotation of the text, which reflects the rotation circle in the 3D viewport.